Yijin-Zeng/E-CommerceOrderCancellationPrediction/README.md

 and potential unnecessary operational costs.
 It is therefore important to make accurate cancellation predictions.

 One challenge of this project is to deal with highly imbalanced dataset.
-Most orders are not cancelled and there are only a small subset of cancelled instances.
+Most orders are not cancelled (negative) and only a small subset of labels are positive.

 ## Dataset Overview